 Reporting Problems and Offering Suggestions

 Clinical information system (CIS) users may encounter what appear to be bugs or other problems that should be reported to avoid possible safety risks or to prevent other users from workflow interruptions.
-Experienced users will also finds ways that the CIS could be improved for greater ease of use, efficiency or safety.
+Experienced users will also find ways that the CIS could be improved for greater ease of use, efficiency or safety.

 Connect Care Support Page